don't get phished

-We get a lot of questions from our customers about the various cyber threats out there.
-Right up there at the top of that list is Phishing.
-Most people don’t really understand what it is or what they can do about it, so we’re going to break it down for you.
+At CLARK, we get a lot of questions from our customers about the various cyber threats out there.
+The one cyberattack that we’ve all seen is the Phishing scam.
+Still, most people don’t really understand what it is or what they can do about it, so I’m going to break it down for you.

 Why do they call it Phishing?

-There’s a really good reason for it.
+There’s a perfectly good reason for it.
 Even if you’ve never gone fishing, you know how it works:

 - Get out your fishing pole